banago/PHPloy/readme.md

 ## License

-PHPloy is lisenced under the MIT License (MIT).
+PHPloy is licensed under the MIT License (MIT).